-We caught up with Anne Sheppard, Strategic Manager of Emotional Wellbeing and Mental Health Services in Cumbria, and Joyce Hawthorn, Early Help Service Manager for Cumbria, about how they are implementing the THRIVE conceptual framework (Wolpert et al., 2016) in services for children and young people.
+The National i-THRIVE Programme team caught up with Anne Sheppard, Strategic Manager of Emotional Wellbeing and Mental Health Services in Cumbria, and Joyce Hawthorn, Early Help Service Manager for Cumbria, about how they are implementing the THRIVE Framework for system change (Wolpert et al., 2019) in services for children and young people.

 Background to Cumbria

 Cumbria has approximately 104,900 children and young people (CYP) aged 0-19, equating to 21.1% of the total population.
 A high number of young people leave the county to find education and employment, and although CYP growing up here benefit from living in one of the most beautiful parts of England, parts of the county have experienced long term economic decline and have high rates of child poverty.

 Cumbria has an integrated single point of access for specialist CAMHS support alongside targeted support (the ‘My Time’ service delivered by Barnardos).
 As across the country, demand for mental health support is high, and there are issues with capacity and equitable access.
 New service developments in response to ‘Future in Mind’ are creating increasing areas of specialism within CAMHS in relation to Crisis Support, Eating Disorder Services and other priorities.

 What has been your role in the THRIVE Framework and how long have you been working on it?